Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

 \section{Model and Framework}

-The model in consideration contains a complex stochastic system whose performance depends on discrete decision variables that belong to a $d$-dimensional subspace $\mathcal{X} = [N_1]\times [N_2]\times\cdots\times [N_d]$ in which the $N_i$'s are positive integers.
-From a modeling perspective, in a stochastic system, the system performance may depend on three elements: the decision variable $x\in \mathbb{Z}^d$, a random object $\xi_x$ supported on a proper space $(\mathsf{Y}, \mathcal{B}_{\mathsf{Y}})$ that summarizes all the associated random quantities and processes involved in the system when the decision $x$ is taken, and a deterministic function $F:\mathcal{X} \times \mathsf{Y}\rightarrow \mathbb{R}$ that takes the decision variable and a realization of the randomness as inputs and outputs the associated system performance.
-Specifically, the deterministic function $F$ captures the full operations logic of the stochastic system that can be complicated.
+The model in consideration contains a complex stochastic system whose performance depends on discrete decision variables that belong to a \revisee{discrete feasible set $\mathcal{X}\subset \mathbb{Z}^d$.} From a modeling perspective, in a stochastic system, the system performance may depend on three elements: the decision variable $x\in \mathbb{Z}^d$, a random object $\xi_x$ supported on a proper space $(\mathsf{Y}, \mathcal{B}_{\mathsf{Y}})$ that summarizes all the associated random quantities and processes involved in the system when the decision $x$ is taken, and a deterministic function $F:\mathcal{X} \times \mathsf{Y}\rightarrow \mathbb{R}$ that takes the value of decision variables and a realization of the randomness as inputs and outputs the associated system performance.
+Specifically, the deterministic function $F$ captures the full operations logic of the stochastic system, which can be complicated.
 The objective function with decision variable $x$ is given by

-We consider scenarios when $f(x)$ does not adopt a closed-form representation and can only be evaluated by averaging over simulation samples of $F(x,\xi_x)$.
-The selection of a good system is through the selection of a decision variable $x$ that renders a better objective value $f(x)$.
-Denote $x^*$ as any decision variable that renders the optimal objective value, such that Note that we fix the use of minimum operation to represent the optimal.
-Our general goal is to develop simulation algorithms that select a good decision variable $x$, such that
+We consider scenarios when $f(x)$ does not adopt a closed-form representation and can only be evaluated by averaging over simulation samples of $F(x,\xi_x)$. \revisee{More specifically, we write $\xi_{x,1},\xi_{x,2},\ldots,\xi_{x,n}$ as independent and identically distributed (iid) copies of $\xi_x$.
+We use $\hat{F}_n(x) := \frac{1}{n}\sum_{j=1}^{n} F(x,\xi_{x,j})$ to denote the empirical mean of the $n$ independent evaluations for the choice of decision variables $x$.} The selection of the optimal choice of decision variables is through the selection of a choice of decision variable $x$ that renders the best objective value $f(x)$.
+Denote $x^*$ as any choice of decision variable that renders the optimal objective value, such that Note that we fix the use of minimum operation to represent the optimal.
+Our general goal is to develop simulation-optimization algorithms that select a good choice of decision variable $x$, such that

-for any given user-specified precision level $\epsilon>0$.
+where $\epsilon>0$ is the given user-specified precision level.
 In this paper, we consider this selection problem in a large decision space with high dimension.
-Instead of treating each decision variable as an alternative that is independent of all others, we explore how the structure of a selection problem can help the selection procedure.
-We consider selection problems that have a discrete convex structure on the objective function. \begin{assumption} The objective function $f(x)$ is a convex function on the discrete set $\mathcal{X}$. \end{assumption} We note that the convexity of a function on a discrete set is not equivalent to that the function can be extended to a continuous convex function.
-For the exact definition of convexity of functions supported on a discrete set, we describe in details in Section \ref{sec:Lnatural}.